INFANTS

 Balance

-The physical awkwardness we sometimes associate with the preteen and early teenage shutterstock_175995179years is actually due to the body’s inability to adapt to the rapid growth of the skeletal system.
+The physical awkwardness we sometimes associate with the preteen and early teenage years is actually due to the body’s inability to adapt to the rapid growth of the skeletal system.
 Muscles, tendons, and ligaments that help us move and maintain our upright posture contain tiny sensors called proprioceptors that help tell our brains where we are in space.
 With the growth spurts that accompany puberty, these sensors are quickly stretched to new locations.
 At the Orlando Spine Center, we assist the nervous system by removing as much interference with the natural communication of the nerves as possible.

 Posture